 - for damage to property, like structures or landscaping

 To be considered for eligibility, the municipal costs for actioning the wildfire or series of wildfires within the provincial fiscal year (April 1 to March 31) must exceed the $25 per-capita threshold.
 A municipality will be expected to keep accurate and detailed financial records on the costs associated with wildfires.

 The official population figures published by Alberta Municipal Affairs in the preceding fiscal year will be used to determine per capita costs.

 - have advised the Alberta Emergency Management Agency (AEMA) of the fire and potential MWAP application as soon as is reasonably possible

 - The municipality is unable to recover all of the costs through another government program or legal action.

 Local authorities must demonstrate that they have implemented wildfire prevention initiatives that show they have:

 - Mutual Aid Agreements with neighbouring municipalities, industrial fire departments (where available), and the Ministry of Agriculture and Forestry; included notification and potential involvement of Agriculture and Forestry in its Municipal Emergency Plan

 - implemented a fire permit program

-- implemented a wildfire awareness program (e.g. Fire Smart) which encourages the community and residents to take mitigative steps to protect their homes and property from the threat of wildfire
+- implemented a wildfire awareness program (for example, Fire Smart) which encourages the community and residents to take mitigative steps to protect their homes and property from the threat of wildfire

 - ensured that one or more personnel from the municipal fire department has taken wildfire management courses approved by the local Agriculture and Forestry Wildfire Protection Area manager, and

 - where possible, the municipality has implemented an infrared scanning program for the detection and subsequent follow-up or actioning of winter holdover burning

 Once a municipality has determined that it has incurred costs in excess of $25 per capita, it should contact Alberta Emergency Management Agency.
 An evaluator will contact the municipality to arrange for a review of appropriate municipal records.